mongizaidi/newsapp/README.md

 - 📱 **Material Design** - Clean, modern UI following Google's Material Design guidelines
 - 🔒 **Secure API Integration** - API keys stored securely using BuildConfig

-## Screenshots

-*Screenshots will be added here once the app is built and tested*

 ## Architecture

 This project follows the **MVVM (Model-View-ViewModel)** architecture pattern with the following key components: